BevisJane/points-incentive-861938/README.md

 3. Look for dependency or configuration files.
 4. Install any required dependencies listed by the project.
 5. Run the project using the commands defined in the repository.

+If setup scripts or configuration files are added later, document them in this section.

+## Usage

+Use this project as the base for building and maintaining the points incentive functionality.